-8.1.1 Right of Recovery
+8.1.2 Right of Recovery

-Providence Health Plan, on behalf of the Plan, has the right, upon demand, to recover from a recipient the value of any benefit or claim payment that exceeded the benefits available under this Plan This right of recovery applies to any excess benefit, including (but not limited to) benefits obtained through fraud, error, or duplicate coverage relating to any Member.
-If timely repayment is not made to the Plan, Providence Health Plan is authorized by PEBB to deduct the value of the excess benefit from any future benefit that otherwise would have been available to the affected Members under this Plan.
-Providence Health Plan, on behalf of the Plan, has the right to recover pharmacy overpayments directly from you or your family member.
+The Plan has the right, upon demand, to recover from a recipient the value of any benefit or claim payment that exceeded the benefits available under this Plan.
+This right of recovery applies to any excess benefit, including (but not limited to) benefits obtained through fraud, error, or duplicate coverage relating to any Member.
+If timely repayment is not made, the Plan has the right, in addition to any other lawful means of recovery, to deduct the value of the excess benefit from any future benefit that otherwise would have been available to the affected Member(s) from the Plan under any contract.